elasmo4/SQL-Challenge/README.md

 <h3>SQL-Challenge</h3>
 <h5>Code location:</h5>

+> Schemas for SQL-Challenge can be found by selecting the "EmployeeSQL" folder above and selecting the "schema.sql file.
+>
-> The project can be found by selecting the "" file above.
+> Queries for SQL-Challenge can be found by selecting the "EmployeeSQL" folder above and selecting the "query.sql" file.
 >

 <h5>Code source:</h5>